Karen Blumenthal: Awards

 Her article: Grande Expectations: A Year in the Life of Starbucks’ Stock, was named by Kiplinger’s magazine as one of the five best investing reads of 2007.
 In 2003, her Six Days in October: The Stock Market Crash of 1929, won the Sibert Honor Book.
 In 2008, she received the Futrell Award for Outstanding Achievement in Communications and Journalism.

 Personal life

-Blumenthal was married to Scott McCartney.
-The couple have two children.
+Blumenthal was married to Scott McCartney, a fellow journalist at The Wall Street Journal.
+The couple has two children.

 She was an activist for Dallas public libraries.
 Blumenthal’s hobbies included needlepoint, for which she won medals at the Texas State Fair, and baking.

 Blumenthal died from a heart attack in May 2020, at the age of 61.